 "A vote for Curtis Sliwa (who looks much better without the beret!) is a vote for Mamdani.
 Whether you personally like Andrew Cuomo or not, you really have no choice.
 You must vote for him, and hope he does a fantastic job.
 He is capable of it, Mamdani is not!"
 Trump wrote.

-Sliwa had resisted pressure to end his campaign and create a path for Cuomo, with Sliwa blaming the disgraced ex-governor and his party for failing to stop Mamdani sooner.
+Sliwa had resisted pressure to end his campaign to help Cuomo, with Sliwa blaming the disgraced ex-governor and his party for failing to stop Mamdani sooner.